 Benefits of Physiotherapy Exercises for Neck Pain

 Neck pain is a common problem that can be caused by a variety of issues, including poor posture, stress, and overuse.
 Physiotherapy exercises are one form of treatment that can help to reduce neck pain and improve the overall quality of life.
-In this article, we’ll discuss the benefits of physiotherapy exercises for neck pain.
+In this article, we’ll discuss the benefits of physio for neck pain.